Get scopolamine (generic for Transderm Scop) online prescriptions for nausea

 If you are looking for a prescription, providers on Sesame can write a prescription–or refill an existing one–during a virtual or in-person visit.
 Note that not all drugs can be prescribed via an online video appointment.
 In some cases, an in-person doctor visit is required for a prescription.

-Depending on the medication, you can arrange for same-day pickup at your pharmacy or order the medication to be delivered to your door for just $5.
+Depending on the medication, you can arrange for same-day pickup at your pharmacy.
 Book an appointment with a provider on Sesame today to discuss whether or not scopolamine is right for you.

 Note that all prescriptions are at the discretion of your health care provider.
 Sesame cannot guarantee that you will be provided a prescription after a video or in-person appointment.
 Providers on Sesame are unable to prescribe controlled substances.
 For more information about controlled substances, check out the Drug Enforcement Agency’s scheduling guidelines here.

-Providers on Sesame can write a prescription for scopolamine to be picked up near you–often within the same day.
-Don’t wait to get your prescription filled.
-Talk to a provider on Sesame and get your prescription ordered right away for fast and convenient pickup from a pharmacy of your choice.
+Good news!
+If deemed clinically appropriate, providers on Sesame can write a prescription for scopolamine to be picked up near you – often within the same day!
+Simply talk to a clinician and get your online doctor prescription or refill ordered right away for fast and convenient pickup from a pharmacy of your choice.